This post, originally published in 2016, has been updated.

 How can your business get involved with Small Business Saturday?

 You’re responsible for the cost of printing the material.
+You can also download ready-to-use materials.

 Step 2: Create Your Small Business Saturday Marketing Plan